Yeo Ok

 Gwak Rijago told his wife Yeo Ok about the sad event and this moved her to set the old lady's words to music.
 Yeo Ok's poem was then written to be sung accompanied by a lyre (called a gong-in).
 The first record of this poem is in Hanja but authorities are uncertain as to whether it was originally written in Hanja characters or first composed in Korean and then later translated.

 The "Gonghuin" was widely sung by Koreans at the time.
-Furthermore, it was introduced to Chinese Jin dynasty and later China's most famous poet, Li Po, composed a poem with "Gonghuin" as the subject.
+Furthermore, it was introduced to the Chinese Jin dynasty and later China's most famous poet, Li Po, composed a poem with "Gonghuin" as the subject.

 It has been claimed that the popularity of the poem is due to its portrayal of the dignity and love amongst the poor and the pain and loneliness of the woman who had lost love.
 All those involved are from the suffering, low or slave, classes whose lives then were so hard in society where only the privileged could live well.